munificent/craftinginterpreters/book/the-lox-language.md

 <aside name="js">

-Now that JavaScript has taken over the world and is being used to build all sorts of ginormous applications, it's hard to think of it as a "little scripting language".
-But Brendan Eich hacked it into Netscape in *ten days* as a crude way to make buttons animate on web pages.
+Now that JavaScript has taken over the world and is used to build ginormous applications, it's hard to think of it as a "little scripting language".
+But Brendan Eich hacked it into Netscape in *ten days* to make buttons animate on web pages.
 JavaScript has grown up since then, but it was once a cute little language.

 Because Eich slapped JS together with roughly the same raw materials and time as an episode of MacGuyver, it has some weird semantic corners where the duct tape